Büşra Develi: Life and career

 In addition to her career in television, She played in popular films "Ayla", "Hadi Be Oğlum", "Karakomik Filmler 2: Deli".
 Develi was cast in a leading role in the movie Arada, directed by Mu Tunç.

 Personal life

-She was in relationship with a famous actor Burak Deniz from 2015 to 2018.
+She was in relationship with the famous actor, Burak Deniz, from 2015 to 2018.

 The breakup was due to irreconcilable differences between Büşra Develi and Burak Deniz.